Skip to Content Skip to Navigation

 Honors English Composition I

 $5.00 lab fee.
 (Offered fall, spring, and summer).
-Minimum competency in word processing needed.
-Impromptu and process-based writing, inclusive of a multiple-source essay.
-This course is a Gordon Rule writing course in which students will produce extensive college-level writing and which requires completion with a minimum grade of ?C.?
+This course introduces students to rhetorical concepts and audience-centered approaches to writing including composing processes, language conventions and style, and critical analysis and engagement with written texts and other characters) forms of communication.
+This is a course for which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."

 Credit hours: 3Lecture hours: 3